survivejs/webpack-book/manuscript/loading/04_javascript.md

 **@babel/preset-env** allows you to polyfill certain language features for older browsers.
 For this to work, you should enable its `useBuiltIns` option and install [core-js](https://www.npmjs.com/package/core-js).
 If you are using `async` functions and want to support older browsers, then [regenerator-runtime](https://www.npmjs.com/package/regenerator-runtime) is required as well.

-You have to include **core-js** to your project either through an import or an entry (`app: ["core-js", PATHS.app]`), except if you're using `useBuiltIns: 'usage'` to configure `@babel/preset-env`. **@babel/preset-env** rewrites the import based on your browser definition and loads only the polyfills that are needed.
+You have to include **core-js** to your project either through an import or an entry (`app: ["core-js", "./src"]`), except if you're using `useBuiltIns: 'usage'` to configure `@babel/preset-env`. **@babel/preset-env** rewrites the import based on your browser definition and loads only the polyfills that are needed.
 To learn more about **core-js** and why it's needed, [read core-js 3 release post](https://github.com/zloirock/core-js/blob/master/docs/2019-03-19-core-js-3-babel-and-a-look-into-the-future.md).

 T> [corejs-upgrade-webpack-plugin](https://www.npmjs.com/package/corejs-upgrade-webpack-plugin) makes sure you are using the newest **core-js** polyfills.
 Using it can help to reduce the size of the output.

 W> **core-js** pollutes the global scope with objects like `Promise`.
 Given this can be problematic for library authors, there's [@babel/plugin-transform-runtime](https://babeljs.io/docs/plugins/transform-runtime/) option.
 It can be enabled as a Babel plugin, and it avoids the problem of globals by rewriting the code in a such way that they aren't be needed.

 W> Certain webpack features, such as _Code Splitting_, write `Promise` based code to webpack's bootstrap after webpack has processed loaders.
 The problem can be solved by applying a shim before your application code is executed.
-Example: `entry: { app: ["core-js/es/promise", PATHS.app] }`.
+Example: `entry: { app: ["core-js/es/promise", "./src"] }`.

 ## Babel tips